Identify and troubleshoot an interface that has a problem

 Step 1: Determine there is a problem

-In the topic Identify and troubleshoot a node that has a problem with NPM, alerts are triggered when a node goes down.
+In the topic Identify and troubleshoot a node that has a problem, alerts are triggered when a node goes down.
 Alerts can also be triggered when an interface has a problem, such as high utilization or the interface going down.

 The Nodes with Problems widget provides information about the interfaces associated with each node.
 A square in the bottom-right corner of the node icon indicates that the node has an interface with a problem: